This roasted Romanesco recipe highlights the mild, nutty flavor of Romanesco with spicy chili lime seasoning. Great side dish!

 Yes, you can.
 The best way to freeze it is to blanch it first.
 Halve the Romenesco, cut out the core, and cut into florets.
 Then boil water, add the florets, and blanch for about 2 minutes.
 Drain and add to a bowl of ice water to stop the cooking process.
 Pat dry with a clean kitchen towel.
 You can put into a freezer bag and freeze from there, or you can lay out the florets on a plate or small sheet pan.
 Put the plate or pan in the freezer until florets freeze.
 Then you can put them together into a freezer bag and know that they won’t freeze solid together.

-If you love this roasted vegetable recipe, check out my recipes for Roasted Broccoli and Carrots and Roasted Broccoli Rabe.
+If you love this roasted vegetable recipe, check out my recipes for Roasted Broccoli and Carrots, Roasted Broccoli Rabe, and Roasted Artichokes with Garlic Mayo.
 If you’re looking for a main dish to serve this side dish with, check out my:

 - Chicken Parmesan Meatballs